-About anonymous reporting
+About anonymous intelligence

-How does anonymous reporting work?
+How does anonymous intelligence work?

-The Police staff member will:
+The Police Staff member will:

-let you talk and from what you tell them, will draft notes based on what you tell them;
+- let you talk and from what you tell them, will draft notes based on what you tell them;

-ask you to read the notes and confirm they reflect what you told them.
+- ask you to read the notes and confirm they reflect what you told them.

-The Police staff member will not ask you invasive questions.
+The Police Staff member will not:

 What happens to the notes?

 The notes are given a unique reference number (so that you remain anonymous).